arka19das/Group_31_CS335_Project/docs/Manual.md

 The `switch` statement compares `test`{.variable} to each of the `compare`{.variable} expressions, until it finds one that is equal to `test`{.variable}.
 Then, the statements following the successful case are executed.
-All of the expressions compared must be of an integer type, and the `compare-N`{.variable} expressions must be of a constant integer type (e.g., a literal integer or an expression built of literal integers).
+All of the expressions compared must be of either character or integer type, and the `compare-N`{.variable} expressions must similarly be of a constant character or integer type (e.g., a literal character/integer or an expression built of literal characters/integers).
+You cannot use both integer and character labels simultaneously

 Optionally, you can specify a default case.
 If `test`{.variable} doesn't match any of the specific cases listed prior to the default case, then